 - Spruce up your living space: Did you find a great deal on a home, but need to gut it?
 Or do you just want to freshen things up by replacing the carpeting or outdated kitchen countertops?
 If you’ve done your research and number crunching, and need a little help with your budget, a HELOC may be able to help with extensive and minor home renovations, from improving curb appeal to making “green” updates that can also help you reduce energy use (and costs).

-Tip: Did you know you’ll be able to recoup, on average, 80 percent of the cost of updating your kitchen cabinets, drawers and oven, as well as a few other renovations?
-Learn more from Remodeling magazine’s Cost vs. Value Report.
+Tip: Did you know you’ll be able to recoup, on average, 80 percent of the cost of a minor kitchen remodel?
+Learn more about the renovations with the best ROI in Cost vs. Value Report.

 - Prepare for the unexpected: In a perfect world, nothing in your home would ever break, malfunction or wear out.
 However, if your roof leaks suddenly, or your furnace falters when the temperature drops — and you don’t have ample savings on hand — a HELOC may help you pay for some necessary repairs.
 Remember that you’ll only pay interest on the amount you actually borrow — so if you’re approved for a $10,000 loan, but just need $2,000 for a repair, you’ll only pay interest on that $2,000.